HautaniemiLab/jellyfish/README.md

-# Jellyfish – A Tumor Evolution Visualization Tool
+# Jellyfish: A Tumor Evolution Visualization Tool

 Jellyfish automates the creation of Jellyfish plots based on the output from [ClonEvol](https://doi.org/10.1093/annonc/mdx517) or similar tools that infer tumor phylogeny and subclonal composition.
-The Jellyfish visualization design was first introduced in the following paper:
+These plots integrate a hierarchical sample structure and tumor phylogeny into a single visualization, allowing for the display of both spatial and temporal evolution of the tumor.
+The design of the Jellyfish plot was first introduced in the following paper:

 Lahtinen, A., Lavikka, K., Virtanen, A., et al. "Evolutionary states and trajectories characterized by distinct pathways stratify patients with ovarian